n-alex-goncalves/Rip-Van-Winkle-Cipher-Python/README.md

-# Rip_van_Winkle_Cipher_Python
+# Rip van Winkle Cipher Python
- Encrypt or decrypt any given text using a Python program
+A Python program that uses the Rip van Winkle Cipher to encrypt and decrypt strings of text made by the user.